VOLTTRON/volttron/docs/source/specifications/aggregate.rst

 Description
 ===========

 An aggregate historian computes aggregates of data stored in a given volttron historian's data store.
-Different implementation of this historian is required for different data store type.
 It runs periodically to compute aggregate data and store it in new tables/collections in the historian's data store.
+Each regular historian ( `BaseHistorian <../apidocs/volttron/volttron.platform.agent.html#module-volttron.platform.agent.base_historian>`_ ) needs a corresponding aggregate historian to compute and store aggregates of the data collected by the regular historian.

 .. image:: files/aggregate_historian.jpg